 Buying bottled water no every day not only becomes expensive, we all know that all that plastic is not great for the environment.
 It’s therefore no surprise that a refillable water bottle has to be part of your travel kit.
 Buy an insulated bottle and you can keep drinks nice and cold, or perhaps on a cold day it can be filled with coffee to keep you warm.

 If you are travelling long term, it is likely you will come across many different types of power outlets.
 We’ve occasionally come across different outlets in the same country!
-Rather than buying a new adapter for each type, buy a universal adapter and you know you will always have the correct plug.
-Grad one with USB points too and you will be all set to charge multiple devices at once.
+Rather than buying a new adapter for each type of plug, buy a universal adapter and you know you will always have the correct connector.
+Grab one with USB points too and you will be all set to charge multiple devices at once.

 So many times we grabbed something to eat from the supermarket and then needed something to eat it with.
 These cutlery sets are perfect for travel, packed up easily and could even go in our carry-on bags without causing security issues.